graphics

 • Proper use of electronic measurement equipment (voltmeters, oscilloscopes, clamp-on ammeters, etc)

-• Closed-loop industrial control systems, including DtoA and AtoD conversion
+• Closed-loop industrial control systems, including DtoA and AtoD conversion as well as PID loop control

 • Basic pnuematics and hydraulics (schematics, computer simulation and actual hands-on system implementation)